garethleee/data-533-lab-2-Huazi_Weiwei/README.md

 In the `account` sub package, the `Account` will realize balance, deposit and withdraw functions.  the `cnAccount` will record account activities and transactions happening on the Chinese stock market.
 And the functions inside the `cnAccount` module include buy and sell stock, deposit and withdraw from the account.
 Similarly for the `usAccount`.

-Visualization is a sub-package which consists of two modules: plotBalance and plotStock Please use Lab2_test.py to preview and test the functionalities of sub-packages.
+Visualization is a sub-package which consists of two modules: plotBalance and plotStock.

+Please use Lab2_test.py to preview and test the functionalities of sub-packages.